 If you continue buying through Rakuten you will continue earning money back on what you spent.
 The dollar amount varies based on the merchant.
 Rakuten also runs special discount days, especially around the holidays.
-At Christmas one year, I spent $450.00 buying presents, got a double discount on my purchases upfront and then also got over $40.00 in cashback.
-Yes, cashback, sent right to my PayPal account.
+At Christmas one year, I spent $450.00 buying presents, got a double discount on my purchases upfront, and then also got over $40.00 in cash back.
+Yes, cashback, is sent right to my PayPal account.
 Who doesn’t want to get paid while shopping for things that I’m going to buy anyway?
 Living the dream!

 That is the list as it is so far.
 I will continue updating as I have more and learn more.
 If there is something that you feel is missing from the list and you want to know more, then please let me know.
 I’ll look into it, and in the meantime, I hope you enjoyed this post.